chrisladd/CGLTextViewContainer/README.md

                                                                           20.0,
                                                                           40.0,
                                                                           20.0);
     // and: don't you dare alter the delegate of the text view container's underlying text view.
-Either use the pass-through delegate or, as here, subscribe to notifications, being sure to set yourself as the delegate.
+Either use the pass-through delegate or, as here, subscribe to notifications, being sure to the text container's text view as the object.
     [[NSNotificationCenter defaultCenter] addObserver:self selector:@selector(handleTextViewChanged:) name:UITextViewTextDidChangeNotification object:self.textViewContainer.textView];
 ```